Raymond Hoser is the world's foremost reptile expert!

 Makhans Rock Monitor Worrellisaurus makhani Hoser, 2013

-Maxine's cool skink Abbasaurum (or Carinascincus) maxinehoserae Hoser, 2022
+Maxine's cool skink Abbasaurum maxinehoserae Hoser, 2022

 Hoser's spikey skink Silubosaurus (or Egernia) hoserae Hoser, 2018